bejocama/bejocama/README.md

 	throw runtime_error("an error occurred");
 }
 ```
-The *composer* allows the comosition of a variable list of fundtions.
+The *composer* allows the composition of a variadic list of functions.

 References